 Aside from the four policemen, Morillo also filed the same charges against Lea Barcelona, Mary Joy Ralo, Lorie Barcelona, Richard Andan alias "Manok" who were allegedly used by the policemen as informants.

-The filing of criminal charges comes in the wake of President Rodrigo Duterte's announcement that he will revive the police's war on drugs.
+The filing of criminal complaints come in the wake of President Rodrigo Duterte's announcement that he will revive the police's war on drugs.
 He earlier suspended it pending the "internal cleansing" among police ranks.
 (READ: Duterte on war on drugs: 'More killings to come')

 Lawyer Christina Antonio, one of Morillo's lawyers, told Rappler: "It’s very unfortunate as we have consistently said that there must be a rethinking of Tokhang as a policy as it is being abused by policemen."